Overview of Belgium's Dairy Market

 Major Dairy Enterprises

 Belgium hosts several significant dairy enterprises, including FrieslandCampina, Milcobel, Lactalis, Danone, and Belgomilk.
-These companies play a pivotal role in the processing and distribution of dairy products both locally and internationally.
+These companies play a pivotal role in processing and distributing dairy products locally and internationally.

 Notable Dairy Farms

-Among the notable dairy farms in Belgium, Farm A is renowned for its organic milk production, Farm B specializes in high-quality cheese production, and Farm C is a pioneer in sustainable dairy farming practices.
+Notable dairy farms in Belgium include Farm A, renowned for its organic milk production, Farm B, specializing in high-quality cheese production, and Farm C, a pioneer in sustainable dairy farming practices.

 Export and Import of Dairy Products